BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
     I'm an engineer by trade.
-By analogy, we do this all the time in engineering.
+    By analogy, we do this all the time.
-    If an engineering system is broken, we discard it.
+    If an engineered system is broken, we often simply discard it.
     We also try to avoid inventing anything or building from scratch.
-    If there's a known solution, we use it.
+    If there's a solution that's known to work, we use it.
-    Not doing so is known as the "sunk cost fallacy" - the idea that you've already invested time/money/effort into something, so you should stick with it.
 </p>

 <p>
     I've made this decision myself.
     It's my reason for recently permanently leaving the United States and immigrating to Ireland.
 </p>

 Sources<br/>
 ¹: [https://www.thoughtco.com/history-of-steam-engines-4072565](https://www.thoughtco.com/history-of-steam-engines-4072565)